-Because of different skills of monitors the screening often takes place as two separate field studies of the building structure and reported systematically using Excel sheets.
+Because of different skills of monitors the screening often takes place as two separate field studies of the building structure and reported systematically using Excel sheets like the Finnish guideline example.
 It is presupposed that the two types of screening are performed of certified/qualified specialists.